lim147/P0-exception/README.md

     For a statement `S` with expected output `o` that could potentially cause the exception `e`, to compile by `P0` or execute it, `S` will either be processed correctly and output `o`, or will output `e` to indicate that there exists an error.

     - Index Out Of Bound
       For expression `arr[i]`, error happens when i is out of the bound.
 To prevent this, we add 'if-else' to compare i with the array's upper and lower bounds.
-If it's out of range, we throw exception tag 110.
+If it's out of range, we throw pre-defined exception Keyword `indexoutofbound`.

       For example:
       ```